munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 ```

 Explanation for the code above:

 - hhh

 #### 5. What's the software development cycle?

-- The software development Cycle involves the application of standard business practices to the building of software applications.
+- The software development cycle involves the application of standard business practices to the building of software
+  applications.
-- The software development cycle is typically broken down into the following steps: Planning, Requirements, Design, Implement, Test and Integrate, Deploy, and Maintain.
+- The software development cycle is typically broken down into the following steps: Planning, Requirements, Design,
+  Implementation, Testing and Integration, Deploy, and Maintenance.
-   - *Planning*
+    - Planning:
+       - Leaders of the project evaluate the terms of the project, including the calculation of labour and material costs to create a timetable with goals.
+       - Planning would also include areas of feedback from stakeholders or anybody who is going to benefit from the application itself.
+       - At this stage, the scope of the project would be clearly defined, the purpose of the application would be outlined and the boundaries that are needed to keep the project from expanding beyond scope or shifting would be set.
-   - Requirements
+    - Requirements:
+       - At this stage, requirements would be defined and documented and stakeholder approval would also be sought.
+       - What the application is meant to do, features to be included, and potential roadblocks would be defined.
+       - Resources would also need to be identified and built into the project in order to define requirements.
-   - Design
+    - Design:
+       - At this step, how the application will work and aspects of the design are modelled.
+       - Some aspects can include: UI, Programming, Security, Architecture, etc.
-   - Implement
+    - Implementation:
+       - At this step, the program itself is written out, either using a single developer or a large team - with each working on different parts of the application.
-   - Test and Integrate
+    - Testing and Integration:
+       - In this phase, a software implementation is packaged and tested to assure quality.
+       - Testing or quality assurance ensures the solutions implemented pass the standard for quality and performance.
+       - This can involve unit testing, performing integration and end-to-end tests, and reporting or identifying bugs or defects in the software solution.
-   - Deploy
+    - Deploy:
+       - An application is deployed once testing is completed, making it available to users.
+       - This step of the process can be manual or automated, depending on the complexity and needs of the application.
-   - Maintain
+    - Maintenance:
+       - Once the application has been deployed and is being used, the final phase discovers bugs that slipped through the cracks during testing and resolves them - this can spawn new development cycles.

 #### 6. What's the difference between agile and waterfall?
+- Agile

+- Waterfall

+- The key differences between agile and waterfall:
+    - Access specifiers
+        - agile and
+        - waterfall
+    - The approaches
+        - agile and
+        - waterfall
+    - Adding new data and functions
+        - agile and
+        - waterfall
+    - Different usages
+        - agile and
+        - waterfall
+    - Code reusability
+        - agile and
+        - waterfall
+    - The division of the programs
+        - agile and
+        - waterfall
 #### 7. What is a reduced function used for?

 ```commandline